Texas State Highway Spur 303: Route description

 Spur 303 begins at an interchange at I-820 in Fort Worth and heads east as Rosedale Street.
 It runs by SH 180 as it passes by Lake Arlington.
 It becomes Pioneer Parkway due north of Lake Arlington and remains so as it passes between Pantego and Dalworthington Gardens.
 The highway then intersects FM 157 (Cooper Street) and travels through the south side of Arlington, passing the Ben Thanh Plaza and Arlington ISD Dan Dipert Career and Technical Center.
 Spur 303 then interchanges with SH 360 at a parclo interchange and then comes across the President George Bush Turnpike.
 SH 161 runs on both sides of the toll road and gives Spur 303 limited access to the turnpike.
-The route then intersects FM 1382 before it approaches Mountain Creek Lake and crosses over it by the Mountain Creek Lake Bridge.
+The route then intersects FM 1382 before it approaches Mountain Creek Lake and crosses over it by the Mountain Creek Lake Bridge (maintained by the North Texas Tollway Authority [NTTA]).
 It becomes Kiest Boulevard as it intersects Mountain Creek Parkway and it passes by Dallas Baptist University before interchanging with Spur 408.
 The route then reaches its eastern terminus at Loop 12 outside Dallas.

 History

 Spur 303 was designated on February 23, 1956, from Rosedale Street to SH 360.
-On May 23, 1956, it extended east to FM 1382.
+On May 23, 1956, it was extended east to FM 1382.
 On March 7, 1969, Spur 303 was extended east to Loop 12.
 On July 24, 1978, the section from 14th Street to Florina Drive and Kiest Boulevard was cancelled.